coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 right associativity (which is the choice of Coq).

-Precedence levels and associativity rules of notations have to be given between parentheses in a list of modifiers that the :cmd:`Notation` command understands.
+Precedence levels and associativity rules of notations have to be given between parentheses in a list of :token:`modifiers` that the :cmd:`Notation` command understands.
 Here is how the previous examples refine.

 .. coqtop:: in